simonjwright/ASIS/doc/html/gnatcheck_rm/_sources/gnatcheck_rm/predefined_rules.txt

 .. index:: Direct_Calls_To_Primitives

-Flag any nondispatching call to a dispatching primitive operation, except for:
+Flag any non-dispatching call to a dispatching primitive operation, except for:

 *